Q I do not wish to receive shareholder reports or other shareholder communications from BT in the post. How can I suppress these mailings?

 Q What information is available for blind and partially-sighted shareholders?

 A BT produces audio CDs for the benefit of shareholders with special needs.
 In June, a CD is available of extracts from the combined summary financial statements and AGM Notice.
 Other shareholder circulars are recorded on an ad hoc basis.
-The Shareholder Helpline maintains a mailing list for the audio CDs.
+If you require a copy of the audio CD please contact the Shareholder Helpline.

 Q Where can I obtain a copy of the Company's Annual Report & Accounts?